 An ADRIA Event in partnership with FOAJ

 From 2008 to 2013, Julie held the position of General Counsel/Judicial Conduct with the Canadian Judicial Council.
 She ensured the efficient management and investigation of complaints relating to judicial conduct and ethics in regard to federally appointed judges.
-In this regard, Julie provided legal opinions and recommendations of high quality on a number of complex and sensitive issues.

 How to Access the Event